Serving

 1. Remove excess fat from BEEF, chill it in the freezer until quite stiff and slice across the grain 1/8 inch or thinner.
 Cut slices 3/4 inch wide by up to 2 inches long.

-2. Cut SCALLIONS into lengths of about 1-1/2 inches and combine them with all Marinade Items.
-Stir in Beef and set aside for 20 minutes or so.
+2. Cut SCALLIONS into lengths of about 1-1/2 inches.
+Mix all Marinade Items and massage into Beef.
+Set aside for 20 minutes or so.

 3. Place the Sichuan Peppercorns in a small heatproof bowl.
 Pour about 1 T Boiling Water over them and let them steep for about 5 minutes.
 Discard the peppercorns and keep the liquid.